anshuiisc/Replayer-Starter/README.md

 # Replayer-Starter
 Starter code to replay data in a file as a stream.
 This code can only stream data on a single file in the local filesystem.
 You will need to write your own code to replay data from multiple files in HDFS using a similar logic.
 This code also assumes that the data in the file is in sorted order, which may not be the case with the twitter data set.
+Also note that the code being provided here was originally used for streaming data as part of the "“RIoTBench: A Real-time IoT Benchmark for
+Distributed Stream Processing Platforms" experiments.
+Hence there may be issues such as the first line of a file getting truncated (since the code considers it to be a header line).
+The aim of this code is just to give an overview of how replaying can be done while you figure out how to do it for the twitter data set.

 ## Running code Locally
 Install maven and git.